-Should the need arise, specific COVID-19 guidelines will be put into place.
-Depending on College guidelines, the following safety precautions may be implemented in part or full.
-Due to the evolving nature of the Coronavirus, guidelines may change based on College, state, local or federal recommendations.
+Should the need arise, specific Covid-19 guidelines will be put into place.
+Depending on College guidelines, the following safety precautions may be implemented.
+Due to the evolving nature of the Coronavirus, guidelines may be changed based on College, state, local and federal recommendations and/or mandates.

-- 1. Guests are not permitted in the residence halls. - 2.
-Face Coverings must be worn at all times.
-The only exception is when students are in their rooms. - 3.
-Students must practice social distancing while in common spaces (i.e. study rooms, lobby, student lounges, cafeteria). - 4.
-Students are expected to conduct routine cleaning of personal bathrooms, which will be checked frequently. - 5.
-To allow for social distancing, there is a 2-person limit in the elevator.
-When possible, use stairs rather than sharing an elevator. - 6.
-Follow seating guidelines in common spaces (do not move/alter furniture set-up).
+- Guests are not permitted in the residence halls. - Face coverings must be worn at all times.
+The only exception is when students are in their rooms. - Students must practice social distancing while in common spaces (ie study rooms, lounges, lobbies, cafeteria). - Students are expected to conduct routine cleaning of personal bathrooms, which will be checked frequently.

+- To allow for social distancing, there is a 2-person limit in the elevators.
+When possible, use stairs rather than sharing an elevator. - Follow seating guidelines in common spaces (do not move furniture or alter furniture setup).